EdgazeDocsEdgaze Docs

 Edgaze may limit, block, rate-limit, suspend, or require BYOK for abnormal, abusive, high-cost, fraudulent, automated, or security-sensitive usage patterns.

-Edgaze may change run limits for future purchases, future Products, creator tiers, product categories, or abuse controls.
-Existing purchases may retain their original allocation where technically and commercially feasible, unless policy enforcement, fraud, abuse, or legal requirements require otherwise.
+Edgaze may change run policy, funding doors, envelope rules, or abuse controls for future purchases, future products, creator tiers, or product categories.
+Existing bundle balances and wallet entries remain subject to the terms in effect at purchase unless policy enforcement, fraud, abuse, or legal requirements require otherwise.

 • Terms of Service